Zilliqa/dev-portal-old/docs/dev-txn-confirmation.md

    }
 }
 ```
-A transaction is confirmed if under the `receipt` section, `"success": true` is shown.
+A transaction is confirmed if, under the `receipt` section, `"success": true` is shown.